List of governors of Rivers State: Rivers State

 In May 1967, following Nigeria's restructuring by Yakubu Gowon, the Eastern Region was divided into three new states: East-Central State, South-Eastern State, and Rivers State.
 The newly-created Rivers State was placed under military rule, with Alfred Diete-Spiff serving as its first military governor (1967–1975).
 The state remained under military administration until Nigeria's brief return to civilian governance in 1979, when Melford Okilo of the National Party of Nigeria (NPN) became its first elected governor.
 A new office was created for the 1979 elections: deputy governor of Rivers State.
 Deputies were elected on a joint ticket with the gubernatorial candidate, and thus share the same party by default.
 However, the military coup of December 1983 led to the dismissal of civilian governments, and Rivers State returned to military rule under police commissioner Fidelis Oyakhilome (1984–1986) and successive military administrators until another brief civilian transition in 1992, when Rufus Ada George of the National Republican Convention (NRC) was elected governor.
 The military annulled the Third Republic in 1993, and Rivers State was again placed under military administration until Nigeria's full return to democracy in 1999.

 Under the Fourth Republic, Rivers State has been governed by elected civilian governors, beginning with Peter Odili (1999–2007) of the Peoples Democratic Party (PDP).
 Subsequent governors included Chibuike "Rotimi" Amaechi (2007–2015), Ezenwo "Nyesom" Wike (2015–2023), and Siminalayi Fubara, who took office on 29 May 2023.
 However, President Bola Tinubu, in March 2025, declared a state of emergency in Rivers State, citing prolonged political instability.
 The declaration led to the suspension of Fubara, his deputy, Ngozi Odu, and the state's House of Assembly for six months.
 Tinubu appointed retired vice admiral Ibok-Ete Ibas as the administrator of the state, marking the first military-led administration in Rivers State since 1999.
 The decision has been met with controversy, with seven opposition governors from the PDP challenging it at the Supreme Court, arguing that it violated the 1999 Constitution of Nigeria.
+In September 2025, Tinubu ended the state of emergency and reinstated Fubura as governor.